infinitydaemon/OpSec-Kernel/Documentation/security/SCTP.rst

          INIT --------------------------------------------->
                                                    sctp_sf_do_5_1B_init()
                                                  Respond to an INIT chunk.
-                                             SCTP peer endpoint "A" is asking
+                                             SCTP peer endpoint "A" is
-                                             for a temporary association.
+                                             asking for an association.
+Call
-                                             Call security_sctp_assoc_request()
+                                             security_sctp_assoc_request()
                                              to set the peer label if first association.
                                              If not first association, check